another-m00/Window-API/README.md

     If false, fixes the window size and the window cannot be resized by mouse.
     Accessable with `this.re` property.
     Default value is true.
+- frame color *number less than 16, matches the palette* This is the frame color.
+If the value is over 16 only the last 4 bit will be considered as the color code.
+    You can set the default value in `windows.fc`, and the default inculded in the code is `15`.
+    Every new window created defaults the frame color to `window.fc`.
+    Accessable through `this.fc`
+- inner color *number less than 16, matches the palette* This is the inner and button color of the window.
+If the value is over 16 only the last 4 bit will be considered as the color code.
+    You can set the default value in `windows.ic`, and the default inculded in the code is `13`.
+    Every new window created defaults the inner color to `window.ic`.
+    Accessable through `this.ic`
 - onclose *function*
     An event handler function, called when the close button is pressed.
 If the function returns true, the window stays open.
     Accessable through `this.onclose`